Rodomaxi2/prueba-portfolio/content/pages/posts/drum-machine.md

 thumb_img_path: /images/drum.webp
 content_img_path: /images/drum-96de8bb3.webp
 ---
-A webpage where you can make music with your keyboard.
+A webpage where you can make music with your keyboard and switch between two instruments.

 [See more.](https://codepen.io/rodomaxi/pen/WNORGjX)